davidsbatista/davidsbatista.net/_posts/2018-05-09-Named_Entity_Evaluation.md

 preview_pic: /assets/images/2018-05-09-NER_metrics.jpeg
 description: Named-Entity evaluation metrics based on entity-level
 ---
 When you train a NER system the most typically evaluation method is to measure __precision__, __recall__ and __f1-score__ at a token level.
 These metrics are indeed useful to tune a NER system.
-But when using the predicted named-entities for downstream tasks, it is more useful evaluate metrics at a full named-entity level.
+But when using the predicted named-entities for downstream tasks, it is more useful to evaluate with metrics at a full named-entity level.
 In this post I will go through some metrics that go beyond simple token-level performance.

-Note you can find the complete code for this blog post on this repository:
+You can find the complete code associated with this blog post on this repository:

 * [https://github.com/davidsbatista/NER-Evaluation](https://github.com/davidsbatista/NER-Evaluation)